 Set up the Facebook app

-- Go to the Facebook Developers site and sign in with a Facebook account.
-Under theMy Apps drop-down menu click the Add a New App button, then click Skip and Create App ID.
+- Go to the Facebook Developers site and sign in by using a Facebook account.
+Under theMy Apps drop-down menu, select Add a New App, and then select Skip and Create App ID.

-- In the resulting Create a New App ID dialog, specify a valid Display Name,Namespace, and Choose a Category (such as Apps for Pages) because this will eventually be required to publish an app to the public.
+- In the resulting Create a New App ID dialog box, specify a valid Display Name,Namespace, and Choose a Category (such as Apps for Pages) because this will eventually be required to publish an app to the public.
 The Namespace can be left blank.
-Click Create App.
-Submit the Security Check (captcha) dialog as well.
+Select Create App.
+Submit the Security Check (captcha) as well.

-- After landing on the Dashboard, navigate to the Settings area in the left column navigation.
+- After landing on the Dashboard, go to the Settings area in the left column navigation.

 If the domain values cannot be successfully set, leave this field blank for now, complete the next step to specify a Site URL, and then return to this field.

-- Click the + Add Platform button and click Website from the Select Platform dialog.
+Select + Add Platform, and then select Website from the Select Platform dialog box.
 Enter a Site URL (for example: http://contoso.com)

-- Again, click the + Add Platform button and this time click Page Tab.
+Again, select + Add Platform, and this time select Page Tab.
 Complete this new section based on the following fields:

 - Secure Page Tab URL: https://facebook-contoso.com/app/facebook